 While the Bachelor of Arts degree includes humanities, a Bachelor of Science degree typically is involved with technical fields.

-Examples of differences in the degrees have to be illustrated using the focus of the syllabi and the career choices that are offered.
+Examples of differences in the degrees have to illustrate using the focus of the syllabi and the career choices offered.

-In the University of Colorado-Boulder, computer science students interested in becoming engineers prefer the B.S degree, whereas the B.A. option is for those interested in the field but would not prefer being identified as engineers.
+In the University of Colorado-Boulder, computer science students interested in becoming engineers prefer the B.S degree.
+In contrast, the B.A. option is for those interested in the field but would not prefer identified as engineers.

 Before deciding, ask yourself these questions.

-Academically, would you like to be free to learn about other topics or do you want to really go in-depth in your chosen major?
+Academically, would you like to be free to learn about other topics, or do you want to go in-depth in your chosen major?

 Professionally, is there a specific job that you want to work that sways your decision one way or the other?